 Rapid increase in resistant intestinal bacteria among preschool children

 In a new thesis Johan Kaarme, a paediatrician at Uppsala University Hospital and PhD student at the University, points to a more than sixfold increase – from just under 3% to approximately 20% – in ESBL-forming intestinal bacteria among healthy preschool children in Uppsala between 2010 and 2016.
-Among the children at several of the preschools included, antibiotic resistance also seems to be spreading.
+At several of the preschools included in the study, antibiotic resistance also seems to be spreading among the children.

 Antibiotic resistance, a growing global problem, is described by the World Health Organization (WHO) as one of the main threats to our health.
 Every year, resistant bacteria cause millions of deaths around the world from infections that are untreatable.
 They make disease progression more severe and entail rising medical costs.
 Intestinal bacteria that produce ESBLs (extended-spectrum beta [ß] lactamases) are the most rapidly increasing source of antibiotic resistance found among patients in Sweden, although the prevalence of resistance in the Nordic countries has long been comparatively low.
 Outbreaks of resistant bacteria have, however, been reported at hospitals and in society at large since 2000.

 ESBLs are a group of enzymes formed from bacteria.
 They break down a number of important types of antibiotic, rendering them ineffective.
 The enzymes often disperse among intestinal bacteria, commonly in the Enterobactericeae family, which can lead not only to urinary tract infections but also to abdominal and wound infections, septicaemia and meningitis.
 Antibiotic-resistant intestinal bacteria, as such, represent no danger to the carrier.
 However, it may result in problems if the bacteria give rise to an infection.